-The federal Income Tax Credit is valued at 30 percent of your total solar system cost.
+Update!
+Congress extended the federal solar tax credit (known as the ITC) for an additional two years.
+This means that you’ll receive a tax credit of 26% of your system’s cost in 2021 and 2022 and 22% in 2023.
 A tax credit is a dollar-for-dollar reduction of the income tax you owe.
 If you can’t use the full value in one year, you can roll over the remainder to next year.
-You should certainly check with a tax advisor to make sure you can claim the entire value, but make sure they’re referring to the most recent tax documents.
-The ITC is applicable to your Alternative Minimum Tax (AMT) as well.
-This incentive reduces from 30% to 26% in 2019.
-There are further reductions scheduled each year after that.
+You should check with a tax adviser to make sure you can claim the entire value.

 The extension of the ITC demonstrates how committed the federal government is to growing solar across the country.
 Solar is here to stay.

 In addition to the Federal Income Tax Credit, local jurisdictions may have solar incentive programs.
 Click below to learn more about your state’s programs or call us at (206) 707-9937 or (503) 420-8680, and we’ll be happy to provide you with the latest information.

 Our team maintains a list of active grant programs that may be able to help your nonprofit organization or small business go solar.
 For more information, visit our grants page.